Code-Institute-Submissions/My-resume-website/README.md

   + Feature 2 - allows user to read short information about Darya and her interests by scrolling to the part "About Me" or choosing the item "About Me" in menu.
   + Feature 3 - allows user to read information about Darya's work experience, educational history and her skills, by choosing the items "Experience", "Skills" respectively in menu or scrolling down the page.
   + Feature 4 - allows user to see contact form by choosing item "Contact" in menu or scrolling down the page (it will be implemented in future to allow user to contact Darya by filling in contact form).
-Moreover contact form doesn't work yet.
+  Contact form doesn't work yet.

 Footer with social links allows user to find social networks such as Facebook, LinkedIn, Skype, Instagram.
 Social links open just main pages of websites.
 They are planned to be implemented in the future and user can find Darya in these social links.